journalprivacyconfidentiality/jpc-docs/ojs/website-static-journal-policies.md

 Editors solicit and encourage submissions to the Journal.
 Editors are jointly responsible for the content of the journal, unless an issue specifically designates a subset of the Editorial Board.
-Co-chairs of the TPDP workshop are ex-officio members of the Editorial Board.
-The organizing co-chair of TPDP is the editor of the current year's TPDP special issue.
+Co-chairs of the Organizing and Program Committee of the TPDP workshop are ex-officio members of the Editorial Board.
+The main organizing co-chair of TPDP is the editor of the current year's TPDP special issue.
 The Editorial Board has control over the selection of referees.

 ## Author fees